Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Georgia State Stats and Trends

-- So far this season Georgia State has two wins against the spread.
+- Georgia State has two wins against the spread in four games this season.

-- The Panthers have covered the spread once this season when underdogs by 10 points or more (in two chances).
+- The Panthers have covered the spread once this year when underdogs by 10 points or more (in two chances).

-- Georgia State's games this season have hit the over three times in four opportunities (75%).
+- Georgia State's games this year have gone over the point total three times in four opportunities (75%).

-- Georgia State is 2-0 against the spread and 1-1 overall when the team totals more than 361 yards.
+- In games that Georgia State churns out more than 361.0 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Panthers have turned the ball over two more times (6 total) than the Mountaineers have forced a turnover (4) this season.
+- The Panthers have turned the ball over six times this season, two more turnovers than the Mountaineers have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.